GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253And_item/functions/COMPUTECPP_DEPRECATED_API/index.md

    of local id to return.
 Must be in the range [0,2].

-   **Returns:** the local id for the specified dimension.
+   **Returns:** dimensionof local id to return.
+Must be in the range [0,2]. the local id for the specified dimension.

 ---

-3. Returns the group range of the enqueued . nd_range
+3. Returns the group range of the enqueued nd_range.

    **Parameters:**